cloudflare/cloudflare-docs/content/durable-objects/api/alarms-in-durable-objects.md

 # Alarms

-Durable Objects alarms allow you to schedule the Durable Object to be waken up at a time in the future.
+Durable Objects alarms allow you to schedule the Durable Object to be woken up at a time in the future.

 When the alarm's schedlued time comes, the `alarm()` handler will be called.